-- 4 times more nicotine in hookah compared to tobacco. - 11 times more carbon monoxide in hookah compared to tobacco. - 60 Minutes of Hookah = 100 Cigarettes - 100 minutes of Hookah = 100 cigarettes.
+- Hookah smoke is known to contain higher levels of arsenic, lead, and nickel. - 36 times more tar in hookah compared to tobacco. - 15 times more carbon monoxide in hookah compared to tobacco.

 PARTIES

 If You Host a Party or If You Go to a Party